Mr-Somebody/notes/README.md

 ## Welcome to my notes pages
-This project is destinated for doc my readings.
+This project is destinated for doc my experiences.

 ## Catalog